 A Couple Dramatic Movies for Catholic Movie Night

 How could I leave this so wonderfully Catholic movie off my list of Catholic date night movies??
-Fatima is beautifully made and is an excellent primer for folks wanting to learn about the appearance of Our Lady of Fatima to three Polish children in the early 1900s.
+Fatima is beautifully made and is an excellent primer for folks wanting to learn about the appearance of Our Lady of Fatima to three Portuguese children in the early 1900s.
 It’s not entirely historically accurate, but I think it gracefully tells the story of the visions and the town’s reaction.
 Definitely worth a watch if you’re looking for more of a serious movie!

 •The Prince of Egypt